Why are Indoor Cycling Bikes So Uncomfortable?

 · Beginners may not have racked up enough time in the saddle to get used to it.

-· Incorrect saddle height, width or angle may put additional pressure on the sitz bones.
+· Incorrect saddle height, width or angle may put additional pressure on the sit bones.

 · No saddle is universally comfortable.
-Riders should find the most suitable one for them which may mean swapping one saddle for another.
+Riders should find the most suitable saddle, which may mean swapping one saddle for another.

 · Too much friction between the saddle and the leg can create chafing and sores.